Steps in Grant/Contract Proposal Review and Approval Process

 4. Routing of Proposal Routing & Approval Form

-PI/PD routes the PRAF for all required administrative approvals with the following documents attached:
+PI/PD begins the electronic PRAF for all required administrative approvals with the following documents attached:

 1) Project abstract or scope of work